 Skip to main content

-• sr:us:pint:spend:execute?max=…&asset=…&chain_id=… — authorise on-chain purchase execution
+• sr:us:pint:spend:execute?max=…&asset=…&chain_id=… — authorise on-chain purchase execution.

-• executing_agent_task — the agent task that carries the IPA into execution (surfaced via expand=executing_agent_task).
-Populated during pre-flight once the execute workflow has been spawned, so it is available before approval is granted.
+executing_agent_task is populated during preflight once the execute workflow has been spawned, so it is available before approval is granted.
 See the lifecycle reference for exact timing.

 When a partner uses one